tomhendra/courses/README.md

     Many job listings require familiarity with agile methodologies (scrum and/or kanban), and Jira is the most popular project management tool for software development teams.

 13. **[Atlassian University: Jira and Confluence Together](13-jira-and-confluence-together)**\
-    Confluence should help me to plan and manage complex projects for my portfolio more effectively.
+    Confluence should help me to effectively plan and manage more complex projects for my portfolio.

 14. **[Frontend Masters Learning Paths: Beginner](14-fem-beginner)**\
     Frontend Masters' content is taught by industry experts, which gives great confidence in the quality of material being delivered.
-The guided learning paths are to expand your abilities as a well-rounded engineer.
+The guided learning paths are designed to expand your abilities as a well-rounded engineer.

     - **[Complete Intro to Web Development, v2](14-fem-beginner/1-complete-intro-to-web-development-v2)**\
       A refresher of the basics, for familiarity & completeness in learning from the Frontend Masters platform.

     - **[Getting Started with JavaScript, v2](14-fem-beginner/2-getting-started-with-javascript-v2)**\
        Refresher on the fundamentals of JavaScript.
-Kyle Simpson is reputedly one of the best teachers of JavaScript in the known universe.
+Kyle Simpson is reputedly one of the best teachers of JavaScript in the industry.

     - **[CSS Grids and Flexbox for Responsive Web Design](14-fem-beginner/3-css-grids-and-flexbox-for-responsive-web-design)**\
        Master CSS Grid and Flexbox, the latest tools and tricks to layout beautiful, responsive web applications with less code.